Orange, TX

 About Orange, TX

-Orange is a mid-sized city in Texas with a population of 19,178 residents.
-The median household income is $60,183 per year, which is near the national average.
-The median age in Orange is 34.3 years.
+Orange is a mid-sized city located in Texas with a population of 19,178 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,183 per year, which is 20% below the national median of $75,149.
+The median age of 34.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Orange, TX